eth-protocol-fellows/cohort-four/development-updates.md

 ## Phase 3

-The actual project development, main part of the program.
-Post here regular updates on your progress during the development phase, share your issues and successes with others.
+The actual project development is the main part of the program.
+Post your regular progress updates here during the development phase, share your issues and successes with others.

 | Name/GH | Week 5 | Week 6 | Week 7 | Week 8 | Week 9 | Week 10 | Week 11 | Week 12 | Week 13 | Week 14 | Week 15 |